Ethiopia's peacemaking prime minister emerges as a Nobel favorite

 NAIROBI (Reuters) - During a high-level meeting at Ethiopia’s foreign ministry in July, officials were shocked by social media reports that their prime minister was visiting Eritrea.

-No one in the room had been informed of Abiy Ahmed’s trip, his second since clinching a peace deal last year that ended two decades of hostility between the two neighbors.
+No one in the room had been informed of Abiy Ahmed’s trip, his second since clinching a peace deal last year that ended two decades of hostility between the neighbors.

 “The foreign office was not in the loop,” said a senior official who was present.
 “We learned of it from the Eritrean media, on Facebook and Twitter.”